-Home page » Blog » New contracts, investments and leaders - a review of events in the maritime industry
+Home » Blog » New contracts, investments and leaders – an overview of events in the maritime industry

 New contracts, investments and leaders - a review of events in the maritime industry

-Pżb Offshore will order CTV at the Polish shipyard
+PŻB Offshore will order CTV from a Polish shipyard

-PŻB Offshore plans to build modern CTV ships in cooperation with the Szczecin Shipyard "Wulkan" and the company Elektryka Morska.
-Together they are finalizing the design of the unit, the construction of which is to start in the summer of 2025.
-The company also strengthens the operational cooperation with the Bot Green Offshore, with which it is gaining experience and is already implementing the first foreign contracts.
-These partnerships are crucial for strengthening the PŻB offshore position on the domestic and European market.
+PŻB Offshore plans to build modern CTV vessels in collaboration with the Szczecin Shipyard "Wulkan" and Elektryka Morska.
+Together, they are finalizing the design of the vessel, the construction of which is scheduled to begin in the summer of 2025.
+The company is also strengthening its operational cooperation with BOTA Green Offshore, with whom it is gaining experience and already implementing its first international contracts.
+These partnerships are crucial to strengthening PŻB Offshore's position in the domestic and European markets.

 Read more

-Adam Leszkiewicz is the new president of the Polish Armaments Group
+Adam Leszkiewicz, the new president of the Polish Armaments Group

-Adam Leszkiewicz, the current president of Grupa Azoty, became May 12 the new president of the Polish Armaments Group.
-He gave up the function in nitrogen on May 9, without giving a reason.
-During his term of office, the company's financial results were improved and a business transformation program was implemented.
-PGZ counts on his experience in the context of the development of ammunition production and strengthening the Polish arms industry.
+Adam Leszkiewicz, the current CEO of Grupa Azoty, became the new CEO of Polska Grupa Zbrojeniowa (Polish Armaments Group) on May 12th.
+He resigned from his position at Azoty on May 9th, without providing a reason.
+During his tenure, the company's financial results improved and a business transformation program was implemented.
+PGZ is counting on his experience in developing ammunition production and strengthening the Polish arms industry.

 Read more

-Construction of the T3 terminal in Baltic Hub has reached an advanced stage - 89% of work has already been completed.
-Four of seven STS cranes and six of 16 ARMGs were launched, and subsequent devices are underway and assembly.
-Key technical installations, including fire and energy systems, are also ready.
-The project implemented by Budimex runs according to the schedule, increasing the future capacity and efficiency of the terminal.
+Construction of the T3 terminal at the Baltic Hub has reached an advanced stage, with 89% of the work completed.
+Four of the seven STS cranes and six of the 16 aRMG cranes have been commissioned, and additional equipment is undergoing testing and assembly.
+Key technical installations, including fire protection and energy systems, are also complete.
+The project, implemented by Budimex, is progressing according to schedule, increasing the terminal's future capacity and efficiency.

 Read more